Snickerdoodle Protein Balls

 Step 1- Combine the dry ingredients.
 In a large mixing bowl, mix together the flours, sweetener, and cinnamon.

 Step 2- Add wet ingredients.
-In a microwave-safe bowl or stovetop, melt the almond butter with maple syrup.
+Melt the almond butter with maple syrup.
 Pour the wet ingredients into the dry ingredients and mix well to combine.
-If the batter is crumbly, add 1 tablespoon of milk at a time until a thick, shapeable batter is formed.

 Step 3- Shape into balls.
 Use your hands to shape the dough into equal-sized balls and set them aside.